xeol-io/xeol/README.md

 #### Data staleness

-xeol needs up-to-date vulnerability information to provide accurate matches.
+xeol needs up-to-date information to provide accurate EOL matches.
 By default, it will fail execution if the local database was not built in the last 5 days.
 The data staleness check is configurable via the environment variable `XEOL_DB_MAX_ALLOWED_BUILT_AGE` and `XEOL_DB_VALIDATE_AGE` or the field `max-allowed-built-age` and `validate-age`, under `db`.
 It uses [golang's time duration syntax](https://pkg.go.dev/time#ParseDuration).
 Set `XEOL_DB_VALIDATE_AGE` or `validate-age` to `false` to disable staleness check.

 #### Offline and air-gapped environments

 By default, xeol checks for a new database on every run, by making a network call over the Internet.
 You can tell xeol not to perform this check by setting the environment variable `XEOL_DB_AUTO_UPDATE` to `false`.

-As long as you place xeol's `vulnerability.db` and `metadata.json` files in the cache directory for the expected schema version, xeol has no need to access the network.
+As long as you place xeol's `xeol.db` and `metadata.json` files in the cache directory for the expected schema version, xeol has no need to access the network.
 Additionally, you can get a listing of the database archives available for download from the `xeol db list` command in an online environment, download the database archive, transfer it to your offline environment, and use `xeol db import <db-archive-path>` to use the given database in an offline capacity.

 If you would like to distribute your own xeol databases internally without needing to use `db import` manually you can leverage xeol's DB update mechanism.
 To do this you can craft your own `listing.json` file similar to the one found publically (see `xeol db list -o raw` for an example of our public `listing.json` file) and change the download URL to point to an internal endpoint (e.g. a private S3 bucket, an internal file server, etc).
 Any internal installation of xeol can receive database updates automatically by configuring the `db.update-url` (same as the `XEOL_DB_UPDATE_URL` environment variable) to point to the hosted `listing.json` file you've crafted.